-To file an Informal Complaint, a Complainant must submit Discrimination and Harassment Complaint Form online, in person or via electronic mail.
+To file an Informal Complaint, a Complainant must submit the Discrimination and Harassment Complaint Form online, in person, or via electronic mail.
 The form must be submitted to the Institutional Equity Office within 180 days of the incident of Discrimination or Harassment or, where the Discrimination or Harassment is of an ongoing nature, within 180 days from the most recent incident.
 The Institutional Equity Office can provide assistance in completing the form.
 To request the Discrimination and Harassment Complaint Form, click here.
 Participation in the Informal Resolution Process is interactive and voluntary.
 However, the Complainant may ask to conclude the process at any time.
 The Institutional Equity Office will take steps to ensure the privacy of the Complainant and Respondent during the Informal Resolution Process to the extent maintenance of privacy does not interfere with the University's obligation to address allegations of Discrimination and/or Harassment.
+Informal resolution is not available in cases alleging Hazing.